nRF24/pyRF24/README.rst

     python -m pip install . -v

 .. note::
-    THe ``-v`` is optional.
+    The ``-v`` is optional.
 Here, we use it to show that pip isn't frozen during the build process.

     Installing the package can take a long time, and you might think that pip is frozen